 Therefore, we highly recommend you check the references of any center before booking a retreat that includes Ayahuasca ceremonies and avoid any session devoid of the sacred context of medicine.

 WHAT ARE THE BENEFITS OF DRINKING AYAHUASCA?

 Ayahuasca plant medicine is an effective route to experience a direct awareness of the infinite power of good, to meet and communicate with any number of spirits of the Amazon rainforest and to glimpse the mysteries of the beyond.
-The ritual association of Ayahuasca with the leaves of chacruna plant radiates a psycho-active, extra-sensory energy, which enables participants both to become aware of wonderful qualities of themselves and to appreciate, from a different dimension, the beauty of creation, the blessings of nature and the very essence of goodness.
-This in itself is a powerful source of healing, since it allows us to understand what is behind any traumatic event of our lives and observe it from a place of love and forgiveness.
+The ritual association of Ayahuasca with the leaves of chacruna plant radiates psycho-active, extra-sensory energy, which enables participants both to become aware of wonderful qualities of themselves and to appreciate, from a different dimension, the beauty of creation, the blessings of nature and the very essence of goodness.
+This in itself is a powerful source of healing, since it allows us to understand what is behind any traumatic event in our lives and observe it from a place of love and forgiveness.

 Spiritual Growth – This is obviously a vast subject about which books are frequently written.
 Because of the experiential nature of Ayahuasca, many people find that things they have read and perhaps understood intellectually now become integrated on an emotional, loving level.
 Partake in enough ceremonies and you’ll be writing the books!

 Life Purpose – It is always a good idea to approach each ceremony with questions you want to be answered and problems for which you need solutions, and to meditate on these as deeply as possible beforehand.
 “What is my life purpose?” is probably the most fundamental question you can ask.
 Ayahuasca plant medicine has radically transformed the lives of so many people for the better, often in unexpected ways.